-Ippolita became the senior director of Corporate and Foundation Relations (CFR) in May 2016, after establishing a solid career as an effective fundraiser and as a neuroscientist.
-She joined CFR in 2013 as an associate director, where she successfully engaged corporate and foundation prospects on behalf of the Tufts University School of Medicine.
-Prior to joining Tufts University, Ippolita was an associate director of pre-clinical research and development at NeuroPhage Pharmaceuticals, and as an assistant professor of Neurology at the Massachusetts General Hospital.
-She earned a M.S. in Biology (Neurobiology) at the University of Rome/La Sapienza, and a Ph.D. in Experimental Psychology from Tufts University.
-Ippolita has co-authored over 30 papers in peer-reviewed journals and book chapters.
+Ippolita has served as senior director of Corporate and Foundation Relations (CFR) since 2016 after three years as associate director of CFR for the Tufts University School of Medicine.
+Prior to joining Tufts, Ippolita was associate director of preclinical research and development at NeuroPhage Pharmaceuticals, and assistant professor of Neurology at the Massachusetts General Hospital.
+She earned a M.S. in Biology from University of Rome/La Sapienza, and a Ph.D. in Experimental Psychology from Tufts University.
+Ippolita has coauthored over 30 papers in peer-reviewed journals and books.

 Dr. Tracy E. Schmidt is Director of Corporate and Foundation Relations for the Health Sciences at Tufts University.
 Dr. Schmidt focuses on leveraging her biomedical research training to foster relationships and securing private funding support from local, national and international partners in order to advance the institution's priorities and mission.
 Directing fundraising efforts for the biomedical campuses, including the Dental and Veterinary schools as well as the Jean Mayer USDA Human Nutrition Research Center on Aging while providing direct support for the Medical School, Dr. Schmidt works across schools to engage more corporate support and raise the Tufts health science research profile overall.
 Prior to Tufts, she held the position of Associate Director of Corporation and Foundations at UMass Medical School as well as an innovation management and commercial development role in their Office of Technology Management.
 Dr. Schmidt has over 15 years of biomedical research experience in the higher education and medical space; she has performed sleep, cardiovascular, and viral research in human, mouse and cell culture systems at Brigham and Women's Hospital, Harvard Medical School, University of Illinois at Chicago and UMass Medical School.
 Dr. Schmidt received her Ph.D. in Biomedical Sciences from UMass Medical School and B.S. in Behavioral Neuroscience from Northeastern University.

 Jean Mayer USDA Human Nutrition Research Center on Aging